CruxConnect/crux-docs/_product/get_item_detail_retailer.md

 categories
 : (list) The Categories list contains a list of the categories, as provided by the Supplier, for this Item.

-distinguishing_info
-: (object) Information that distinguishes this SKU from others belonging to the same item. (e.g. condition, # of units bundled, size, etc.)

 #### SKU Object:

 uuid